qur/withmock/scenarios/README.txt

 var_multi_value - We don't currently support multiple values for a single var
                   statement (or line for a multiple var statement).

+const_multi     - We support even less in the way of multiple constants on a
+                  line than we do with variables.